cpcotton/DictWrapper/README.md

 # is silent

 # USE AT YOUR PERIL - it saves a lot of typing
-# HOWVERE I WISH I HAD THIS WHEN I STARTED A BIG PROJECT
+# I WISH I HAD THIS WHEN I STARTED A BIG PROJECT
 # would be a good teachers tool

 # example